jpwesselink/dotsec/packages/dotsec/README.md

 # dotsec

-The solution offers encryption and decryption of `.env` files to and from `.sec` files, the ability to run a command with the values of a `.env`/`.sec` file in its environment, and the ability to push selected `.env`/`.sec` entries to AWS Systems Manager Parameter Store and AWS Secrets Manager.
+The solution offers encryption and decryption of `.env` files to and from `.sec` files, the ability to run a command with the values of a `.env`/`.sec` file in its environment.
+The AWS plugin adds the ability to push selected `.env`/`.sec` entries to AWS Systems Manager Parameter Store and AWS Secrets Manager.

-Encrypts your `.env` file with the AWS Encryption SDK so you can safely commit it to your repository.
+Currently there are two methods of encryption supported:

+- [`@dotsec/plugin-pke`](./packages/plugin-pke/README.md) - Using Public Key Encryption
+- [`@dotsec/plugin-aws`](./packages/plugin-aws/README.md) - Using AWS Key Management Service (AWS KMS)

+## Why?

+Environment variables are a great way to configure your application.
+However, they shouldn't be committed to your repository.
+This is because they often contain sensitive information, like passwords, API keys, and other secrets.
+This is where `dotsec` comes in.
+It allows you to encrypt your environment variables, and store them in a `.sec` file, which can be committed to your repository.

 ## Features